girltoy/JungleWar/docs/models/getModels.md

 - `lastActiveDateTime?: string | Date;`
   - Filters models by the latest use date.
 It requires ISO8601 formated string (YYYY-MM-DDThh:mm:ss.sTZD) or a date object.
 - `expirationDateTime?: string | Date;`
   - Filters models by the expiration date.
-It requires ISO8601 formated string (YYYY-MM-DDThh:mm:ss.sTZD) or
+It requires ISO8601 formated string (YYYY-MM-DDThh:mm:ss.sTZD) or a date object.
+- `page?: number;`
+  - The page number to be returned.
+- `perPage?: number;`
+  - The number of records returned